AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: The Agentic Implementation of

 \subsection{Personalization Module: Aligning with Preferences}

 This stage aims to steer persuasive language generation toward buyer preferences—another core objective of grounded persuasion.
 Our solution involves two steps.

 First, we elicit user preferences and structure them in a usable form.
 On platforms like Zillow or Redfin, this could be done using mature machine learning methods based on user browsing behavior.
 Without access to such data, we instead design a preference elicitation process within our human-subject evaluation framework.
 Specifically, our web interface prompts an LLM to simulate a realtor, guiding participants through questions to identify their most valued features.
 Each user then rates the importance of each feature $S_j$ with a score $r_j$ prior to the evaluation tasks.
-While simple, this approach suffices to support a persuasive AI Realtor that effectively adapts to user preferences, as demonstrated in our experiments.
+While simple, this approach provides an interpretable preference signal that can shift which grounded features the agent emphasizes.

-Second, we select a personalized subset of features to shift user beliefs positively.
+Second, we select a personalized subset of features to align generation with stated user preferences.
 Since real-world marketing texts are not tailored to individual users, we cannot rely on them to provide supervision for personalization.
 Instead, we use a scoring function that combines population-level feature intensity $\mathbf{s}(\mathbf{x})$ with individual preference ratings $\mathbf{r}$, selecting features above a threshold $\alpha$:

 where $c$ reflects the strength of personalization and $r_0$ is a baseline rating.
 These features are then passed to the LLM, which determines how best to incorporate them into the generated text.